aws-samples/plsql2python-codellama-code-conversion/README.md

 # Introduction

-This repo contains a non-trivial but not production-ready example of using an Amazon SageMaker Endpoint running [CodeLlama Instruct](https://aws.amazon.com/blogs/machine-learning/code-llama-code-generation-models-from-meta-are-now-available-via-amazon-sagemaker-jumpstart/) to convert PL/SQL code to Python.
+This repo contains a sample of using an Amazon SageMaker Endpoint running [CodeLlama Instruct](https://aws.amazon.com/blogs/machine-learning/code-llama-code-generation-models-from-meta-are-now-available-via-amazon-sagemaker-jumpstart/) to convert PL/SQL code to Python.